-(4) Normalize neighboring regions of the best region.
+4. Normalize neighboring regions of the best region.
 The intuition here is to use the best region as a propagator for other regions in their normalization process.
 First, the system selects (based on the orientation) all neighboring regions, i.e. those that appear in the same rows (left/right) for column-wise orientation, or in same columns (up/down) for row-wise orientation.
 Now, two possibilities exist: (a) neighboring regions within a common column/row (orientation dependent) do not extend over the boundaries of the best region.
-In this case, the solution is straightforward, because the 'new' region is extended in a way to cover all common column/row do extend over the boundaries of the boundaries of the best regions.
-In this case, the best region.
-In this case, the best region is extended in a common column/row do extend over the boundaries of the boundaries of the best regions within a common column/row the boundaries of the best regions.
+In this case, the solution is straightforward, because the 'new' region is extended in a way to cover all common column/row regions. (b) neighboring regions within a common column/row do extend over the boundaries of the best region.
 In this case, the best region is extended accordingly, and this step repeated.